 Darren Bader (American, b.
 1978)

 Operating in the liminal space between sculpture, installation, and writing, Bader’s work questions – often ironically – notions of authorship in contemporary art.
 Recently Bader has written a number of humorous proposals for impossible artworks to happen around the world – examples of which have included riding the equestrian statue of Marcus Aurelius naked and installing a baby changing table under Leonardo da Vinci’s The Last Supper.
-For Frieze Projects, Bader will use Randall’s Island as an imaginary playground to stage a series of absurdist interventions.
-Bader, in collaboration with other artists, will compile a list of proposals for impossible artworks around the fairgrounds: his dystopian visions span from the plausible to the fantastical, and involve a wide cast of characters and locations.
-Bader’s proposals will be printed in a small publication which will be distributed around the fair.
+For Frieze Projects, Bader used Randall’s Island as an imaginary playground to stage a series of absurdist interventions.
+Bader, in collaboration with other artists, compiled a list of proposals for impossible artworks around the fairgrounds: his dystopian visions span from the plausible to the fantastical, and involve a wide cast of characters and locations.
+Bader’s proposals were printed in a small publication which was distributed around the fair.

 Image: Energy Study, Darren Bader.
 Courtesy of the artist.

 Download Darren Bader’s Project for Frieze New York: Frieze Projects: Come Away With Me